PerfectsEngineering/loadtesting-cloud-pg/README.md

 Type `yes` at the prompt after confirming that the right resources will be created.

+Once the Resources have been completely set up in the particular cloud provider.
+Proceed to the next step.
 ### Running the Tests

-Once the Resources have been completely set up in the particular cloud provider, **update the Ansible target hosts based on the output**.

-- Update `playbook/hosts` to the value of the `compute_public_ip` from terraform.
-If for aws, update the ansible_user in the file to `ubuntu`; if not, use `root`.
-- Update `playbook/vars.yml` to the values of the other output so the test servers can connect to the database.
+The `tf-apply` command would have also updated the ansible configuration.
+Look in `playbook/hosts` and `playbook/vars.yml` to be sure.

 Next, run the Ansible playbook with: